SubhadityaMukherjee/AI-knowledge-base/docs/KB/quotes.md

 then, he would be able to improve slowly."

 - "When there are too many debts, one stops to worry."
-- "The martial path was lonely.
-It was a source of great happiness if one found a confidant."

 - "Before one's heart reduced to mediocrity, Great Dao lies within one's heart!"